The Thing About the Salem Witch Trials

-** Watch the Latest Episode of The Thing About Salem **
+** Watch the Latest Episode of The Thing About the Salem Witch Trials **

-Enjoy our new course on the daily events of the Salem Witch Trials.
+Enjoy our podcast on the daily events of the Salem Witch Trials.
 All-new daily episodes feature the history of the trials and explore the deeper meaning of events through analysis and commentary.

-You can follow the course and complete the coursework by clicking here.
+You can follow the optional coursework by clicking here.

-Follow The Thing About Salem on Social Media
+Follow The Thing About the Salem Witch Trials on Social Media

-Subscribe to The Thing About Salem wherever you watch or listen to podcasts
+Subscribe to The Thing About the Salem Witch Trials wherever you watch or listen to podcasts

 Listen to Salem Witch Trials episodes of The Thing About Witch Hunts podcast